How to get sparkler photos at your wedding

 So, how do you get that perfect sparkler exit ?
 Here are some tips:

-- Set the scene: make sure the area where you’ll be doing your sparkler exit is partially-lit and free of any potential hazards (like low-hanging branches or trip hazards).
+1. Make sure the area where you’ll be doing your sparkler exit is partially-lit and free of any potential hazards (like low-hanging branches or trip hazards).
 You’ll also want to make sure your guests know when and where to line up with their sparklers.
 You will need to have someone in charge to arrange this.
+Make sure this has all been arranged with your venue before hand and they have people to help out and staff with metal buckets to put them in at the end.

-- Avoid distracting lights: Sparkler photos look best with minimal extra lights, doing them with a big exit sign in the background or the venue lit up behind really doesn’t work.
+2. Sparkler photos look best with minimal extra lights, so although you’ll need some lighting so guests can see, doing them with a big exit sign in the background or the venue lit up behind really doesn’t work.
 Some extra lights on your route – like fairy lights for instance can help you see where you’re going though.

-- Stop on the way: Sparkler photos are very low-light and can be technically difficult especially it you’re walking too fast.
+4. Make sure you stop when walking down the line.
+Sparkler photos are very low-light and can be technically difficult especially if you’re walking too fast.
 Make sure to pause at the start and midway down the line.
 This allows more time to enjoy the moment and for your photographer to capture those standout shots.
 It also allows your photographer a chance to correct anything that’s not working.
 For instance if you’re holding a sparkler in front of your faces! (a common one!)

-In conclusion, the perfect sparkler exit is all about safety, timing, and preparation.
-Use long, gold sparklers, do the exit just after dusk, and thing about logistics beforehand.
-And most importantly, relax and have fun!
+The perfect sparkler exit is all about safety, timing, and preparation.
+Use long, gold sparklers, do the exit just after dusk or dinner, and think about logistics beforehand.
+And most importantly have fun!
 Your wedding day is a celebration of your love, and the sparkler exit is just one small part of it.